-The Beach Suitability Grade of Very Good indicates microbial water quality is considered suitable for swimming almost all of the time, with few significant sources of faecal contamination.
+The Beach Suitability Grade of Good indicates microbial water quality is considered suitable for swimming most of the time but can be susceptible to pollution after rain, with several potential sources of faecal contamination.

-Enterococci levels generally increased with increasing rainfall, often exceeding the safe swimming limit after 10 mm or more of rain.
+Enterococci levels generally increased with increasing rainfall, occasionally exceeding the safe swimming limit after 5 mm or more of rain and often after 20 mm or more.

-Site type Assessment period Dry weather samples suitable for swimming Water samples Beach grade status Ocean beach Nov 2015 to Mar 2020 96% 100 Stable
+Site type Assessment period Dry weather samples suitable for swimming Water samples Beach grade status Ocean beach Dec 2016 to Apr 2021 98% 100 Declined